 - 29.1 This Collective Agreement may be varied during its term only by agreement of the parties and the majority of union members affected by the variation.
-Such variations shall be in writing. - 292 The parties agree that this Agreement may be varied from time to time by APEX. without requiring the agreement of any other party, to include further District Health Board employers who agree to become parties.
+Such variations shall be in writing. - 29.2 The parties agree that this Agreement may be varied from time to time by APEX, without requiring the agreement of any other party, to include further Districts who agree to become parties.